jlsnow301/meaningless_code/README.md

 - Lack of conjugation from Thai
 - Phonemic words from Hindi

-It may eventually evolve into a list of my grievances with English.
+It may eventually devolve into a list of my grievances with English.

 ## Why Rust?